 Under the equity method, the cost of investment in associate and joint venture is carried in the consolidated balance sheet at cost plus post acquisition changes in the Group's share of net assets of the associate and the joint venture.
 Goodwill, if any, relating to an associate or a joint venture is included in the carrying amount of the investment and is not amortized or separately tested for impairment.
 The consolidated statement of comprehensive income reflects the share of the results of operations of the associate and joint venture.
 Where there has been a change recognized directly in the equity of the associate and the joint venture, the Group recognizes its share of any changes and discloses this, when applicable, in the consolidated statement of changes in equity.
-Unrealized profits or losses resulting from transactions between the Group and the associate and joint venture are eliminated to the extent of the interest in the associate and joint venture.
+Unrealized profits or losses resulting from transactions between the Group and the associate and joint venture.